 The CFPB marketed its latest set of supervisory highlights as the “Junk Fees Special Edition.”
 The splashy headline is consistent with the agency’s recent focus on fees that it asserts are hidden from the competitive process.
-In speeches, press releases, and blog posts (and now a single proposed rule), the CFPB has
+In speeches, press releases, and blog posts (and now a single proposed rule), the CFPB has stressed its growing concern with “junk” fees.
+The CFPB even created a section of its web site solely devoted to press releases on “junk” fees.

 Just into the new year, the FTC notched its first success in a creative theory to extend its monetary penalty authorities, which the Supreme Court trimmed back last year.
 In FTC v.
 RCG Advances, the FTC settled allegations that a small-business financing firm and its principals violated Section 521(a) of the Gramm-Leach-Bliley Act.
 Originally…